Discharge considering Approach Velocity Formula

 How to calculate Discharge considering Approach Velocity?

 With Coefficient of Discharge (Cd), Acceleration due to Gravity (g), Length of Weir Crest (Lw), Number of End Contraction (n), Still Water Head (HStillwater) & Velocity Head (HV) we can find Discharge considering Approach Velocity using the formula - Francis Discharge = (2/3)*Coefficient of Discharge*sqrt(2*Acceleration due to Gravity)*(Length of Weir Crest-0.1*Number of End Contraction*Still Water Head)*(Still Water Head^(3/2)-Velocity Head^(3/2)).
-This formula also uses Square Root Function function(s).
+This formula also uses Square Root (sqrt) function(s).

 Can the Discharge considering Approach Velocity be negative?